QUICK TRAIL FACTS

 (Norton Preserve in orange; Fuller Forest Preserve in blue; Lafcadio’s Woods in red.)

 Directions: The preserve is at the end of Norton Road, which is a dead-end road in a quiet neighborhood.
 Parking is very limited: it’s not allowed on the side of the road or at the preserve entrance, but rather in a small lot — big enough for two vehicles — located immediately after Oreilly Lane on the right.
-The Kittery Land Trust asks that visitors respect the preserve rules and be respectful of people living nearby.
+The Kittery Land Trust asks that visitors be respectful of people living nearby.